vivekyadav20364/Assignment_frontend/README.md

 - Code saving functionality using local storage
 - Copy code to the clipboard
 - Lock/unlock the editor to prevent accidental edits
-- Syntax highlighting for multiple programming languages
+- Options for multiple programming languages
+- Implemented the Identation (Tab Button)

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: